 Entrance does not guarantee the committee's final approval of a candidate.
 If warranted by new information or by information that was previously withheld or not disclosed, including allegations of actions that may be harmful to the church, a candidacy committee has the responsibility to withdraw Entrance prior to Endorsement.
-A decision to withdraw Entrance is a significant action that becomes a denial of candidacy.
 When considering withdrawal, a candidacy committee will normally communicate with the candidate prior to making such a decision.
-Once a decision is made, email communication from the synod concerning it should be sent to the Christian Community and Leadership home area.
+To withdraw Entrance is a significant action that amounts to a denial of candidacy.
+An updated decision form must be submitted through the candidacy portal.